Mani-sh24/redis_clone/README.md

   - **Lazy Deletion**: Expired keys are deleted from the database storage immediately when a client tries to access them.
   - **Active Deletion**: A background thread runs periodically to clean up expired keys using a priority queue.

+### Transaction Specification

+The database supports basic transaction operations via queuing:
+- **MULTI**: Switches the client connection to a transaction state.
+All subsequent commands (except `EXEC`, `DISCARD`, and nested `MULTI` calls) are queued into a transaction buffer and respond with `+QUEUED`.
+- **EXEC**: Executes all queued commands sequentially in the order they were received, returns an array of responses, and restores the client connection back to normal state.
+- **DISCARD**: Discards all queued commands in the transaction buffer and restores the connection back to normal state.

 ---

 ## Directory Structure